Insurance: A growth market of the future

 Globally, it is predicted that growth in commercial non-life insurance will continue to be driven by key developed and strategically important emerging markets.
 However, demand for insurance solutions is shifting from covering physical property damage towards harder to insure risks, including cyber and reputation.
 Meanwhile, the resurgence of geopolitical tensions is driving demand for more innovative political risks solutions.
 Against this background, product and geographic innovation will prove decisive in securing an advantage over the competition.

 Are you a Lloyd’s Market Participant and do you want to access global macroeconomic, non-life insurance and Lloyd’s trends?
 Do you want to speak to an expert?
-Contact the Market Intelligence team at WMID@lloyds.com or visit www.lloyds.com/marketintelligence
+Visit www.lloyds.com/marketintelligence